SpottedSqueak/FA-Gallery-Downloader/README.md

 To run locally, just use `npm run start`

-NOTE: You'll need a **valid, up-to-date Chromium/Chrome or Firefox install** for this to work, as the program opens a browser instance to allow for login to FA. **Why is this?** A lot of users have their galleries hidden from site visitors, so this is the easiest way to consistently ensure access to galleries.
+NOTE: You'll need a **valid, up-to-date Chromium/Chrome install** for this to work, as the program opens a browser instance to allow for login to FA. **Why is this?** A lot of users have their galleries hidden from site visitors, so this is the easiest way to consistently ensure access to galleries.
 This is done almost the exact same way [Postybirb](https://www.postybirb.com/) does it!
 Just that I don't embed a version of Chromium in this project (you can get one if you'd like on your own).

 You'll need [Caxa](https://www.npmjs.com/package/caxa) to build the application bundle for your OS.
 Then run `npm run build:windows` | `npm run build:mac` | `npm run build:linux` to build for those environments (I currently only have access to Windows, sorry!).